Sustainability is part of our DNA…

 We have non-certified products which have ingredients that we cannot currently source organically, because they’re not grown organically or, as with surfactants, because there is no suitable organic alternative.
 We intend to certify our non-organic products under the new COSMOS Natural standard by 2025.

 We are saving the bees

 The vital bee is under threat, with over half of UK bee species having declined in the past 50 years and 97% of wildflower meadows having disappeared since the 1930s.
-Our pioneering Bee Lovely campaign has raised more than £100,000 for bee friendly causes since its launch in 2011 with sales of our nourishing and uplifting Bee Lovely range.
+Our pioneering Bee Lovely campaign has raised over £120,000 for bee friendly causes since its launch in 2011 with sales of our nourishing and uplifting Bee Lovely range.
 Through these donations we will support 50 million bees by 2020.
 We are also proud to have played a key role in the successful campaign to secure a ban on neonicotinoid insecticides, having handed in a 120,000-strong petition to 10 Downing Street calling for an EU-wide ban.
 In addition, a high proportion of our ingredients are from organic agriculture, which has been shown to support 50% more pollinator biodiversity, supporting more bees.

 We’re committed to reducing landfill

 We follow the four R’s – Reduce, Reuse, Recycle and Recover energy – when aiming to avoid waste.
 We aim to send zero non-hazardous waste to landfill from our two key sites by 2020.